eclipse-cyclonedds/cyclonedds-python/docs/manual/tools.rst

 ``cyclonedds subscribe``
 ------------------------

+The ``subscribe`` subcommand dynamically subscribes to a topic and displays the data as it arrives.
+The type is discovered in a similar manner as ``typeof``.

 .. image:: static/images/cyclonedds-subscribe-help.svg
     :alt: ``cyclonedds subscribe --help``

-The ``subscribe`` subcommand dynamically subscribes to a topic and shows you the data as it arrives.
-The type is discovered in a similar manner as ``typeof``.
-Here is an example of the output when running the ``Vehicle`` example:
+The following example screen shows the output from the ``Vehicle`` example:

 .. image:: static/images/cyclonedds-subscribe-demo.svg
     :alt: ``timeout -s INT 10s cyclonedds subscribe Vehicle --suppress-progress-bar --force-color-mode``